eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 * Interface with the board's built-in digital accelerometer using an I2C\* interface.
 * Use Intel’s I/O and sensor libraries (MRAA and UPM) to get data from the accelerometer.
 * Learn how to use opkg to install additional software libraries and tools.
-* Monitor acceleration data by tapping or gently shaking the board.
+* Monitor and observe acceleration data for small vibration and movement along the x, y, z axes.
 * Translate the acceleration data into +/- g-force values to demonstrate the motion of the DE10-Nano board.
 * Show the accelerometer data using different open-source technologies: Express\* (web server), Plotly\* (graphing library), and Websockets\*(data stream).